 The Authority, a political subdivision of the Commonwealth of Virginia, was created on June 25, 2008 pursuant to the Virginia Water and Waste Authorities Act, Chapter 51, Title 15.2, Code of Virginia.
 The Authority was created to fund public infrastructure improvements at the former Cloverleaf Mall site, also referred to as Stonebridge.
-The Stonebridge project revolves around reviving a once vibrant commercial property that is located at a key gateway into the County of Chesterfield, Virginia (the "County").
+The Stonebridge project is located at a key gateway into the County of Chesterfield (the "County").